-Last updated April 12th, 2024 at 12:43 pm
+Last updated April 29th, 2025 at 01:26 pm

-How to Update Routed Cabinet Doors
+How to Update Routed Cabinet Doors (Step-by-Step)

 The first thing we did was sand down the cabinet doors and drawer fronts.

 I read a lot about painting kitchen cabinets and there are all kinds of recommendations.
-Instead of cleaning and using a deglosser, we used an electric buffer with 80 grit sandpaper to cut through EVERYTHING.
-That saved a bit of time, and got us to the bare wood with no problems.
+Instead of cleaning and using a deglosser, we used an electric buffer with 80 grit sandpaper

 This took two rounds.
 You fill in the design with the putty (thickly) and let dry.
 Then you sand off the excess and fill in a second time.
 After the second round is dry, sand again.
 Be sure you allow it to dry between rounds, otherwise you just move the putty around.